 - 5.1.
-The Hackney Carriage and Private Hire Policy was last approved by Full Council in 2020 with a further amendment in 2022 in respect of the Emissions Policy. - 5.2.
-The changes proposed as part of this latest review are detailed below.
-In summary, the changes form three sections: - The first section are changes recommended through the Department for Transport Statutory Taxi and Private Hire Vehicle Standards first published in June 2020; - The second are legislative changes; - The third are technical changes to update policy, refine administrative processes and engage the Council's corporate priorities and targets.
+The Hackney Carriage and Private Hire Policy 2019 2022 was last approved by Full Council in 2020 with a further amendment in 2022 in respect of the Emissions Policy. - 5.2.
+Currently the Authority licence: 52 Private Hire Operators, 110 Hackney Carriage Vehicles, 345 Private Hire Vehicles, 16 Hackney Carriage Drivers, 150 Private Hire Drivers and 424 Combined Drivers. - 5.3.
+The proposed changes are detailed below and form three sections - The first section are changes recommended through the Department for Transport Statutory Taxi and Private Hire Vehicle Standards first published in June 2020; - The second are legislative changes; - The third are technical changes to update policy, refine administrative processes and engage the Council's corporate priorities and targets.